zschzen/zschzen.github.io/_posts/2023-06-13-greetings.md

 pin: true
 ---

+Hello, dear readers!
+Welcome aboard!

-Hello, dear readers, and welcome!
-I am excited to embark on this journey of sharing my knowledge and experiences in the realm of game development.
-Whether you're a curious beginner, or simply someone with an interest in the fascinating world of games, this blog is designed to provide you with valuable insights, helpful resources, and inspiring ideas.
+I'm thrilled to start this journey, sharing my experiences in the world of game development.
+Whether you're a curious beginner or someone who's just fascinated by the gaming universe, this blog is here to give you some valuable insights, handy resources, and inspiring ideas.

-## Purpose
+## Why I'm Doing This
-Before we dive into the realm of game development, it's important to establish the purpose of this blog.
-The content you'll find here is primarily created for **learning purposes**.
-I want to emphasize that the code provided may **not be optimized or game-ready**.
-Its purpose is to serve as a learning resource, helping you understand and experiment with different concepts and techniques.
+Before we dive in, let's clarify why I'm running this blog.
+The stuff you'll find here is mainly for **learning**.
+Keep in mind that the code I share might not be super polished or ready for prime time gaming.
+It's all about learning, helping you grasp different concepts and techniques.

-While I strive to make the information as accurate and informative as possible, **I'm not immune to making mistakes**.
-I'm constantly learning and evolving, just like you.
-Therefore, I encourage you to kindly point out any errors you may come across so that I can promptly rectify them and improve the quality of the content.
-Your feedback is invaluable in ensuring that we all learn and grow together.
+Now, I'm not perfect, and **I'm not immune to making mistakes**, just like anyone else.
+I'm constantly learning and growing, so please don't hesitate to point out any errors you might find.
+Your feedback is pure gold, helping us all learn and improve together.

+> Also, just to clarify, I'm not a teacher. **I'm a professional who likes to share and speak out about my latest discoveries.**
+: {: .prompt-info}

 ## Licenses
-As you explore the posts on this blog, you'll encounter various types of code, including shader code, shader graphs, C# code, C++ code, Blueprint code, and more.
-Unless otherwise specified within the post, all code shared here is released under the **CC0 license**.
-This means you are free to use it for any purpose, including commercial projects, without the need for attribution or credit.
-However, I would greatly appreciate it if you find these resources useful and acknowledge their source.
+As you browse through the posts here, you'll come across various code types: shader code, shader graphs, C# code, C++ code, Blueprint code, and more.
+Unless I say otherwise in the post, all the code I share here is under the **CC0 license**.
+That means you're free to use it for anything, even in commercial projects, without having to give me credit.
+But, a little shoutout if you find it helpful would be awesome.

 ## Unity Asset Store
 While the code provided here is available for unrestricted use, I kindly request that you refrain from uploading it to the Unity Asset Store.
 The [Submission Guidelines] clearly dictate that **public tutorial content should not be uploaded**.
 So, let's respect those guidelines and ensure the proper use of the materials shared in this blog.